Configure Feeds¶

 String |

-The state or province that is associated with the location of an individual customer record. |
+The state or province that is associated with the location of a customer. |

 surname |